 - 2 15 oz cans low-sodium Great Northern or Cannellini beans, drained & rinsed

-- Optional: drizzle hot sauce for a spicy kick
+- Optional: drizzle of hot sauce for a spicy kick

 - I make my own homemade cashew milk, as it's MUCH better and creamier than store-bought.
-To make, add 1 cup whole raw cashews to a vitamix with 3 cups filtered water, blend on high until completely smooth.
+To make, add 1/2 cup whole raw cashews to a vitamix with 1 1/2 cups filtered water, blend on high until completely smooth.
 That's it, no need to drain!
+Use just 1/2 cup of the milk for the recipe.
+Use any extra for oatmeal, coffee, lattes, or soups for extra creaminess.

 - Tip for chopping the fresh rosemary.
 If you've never chopped fresh rosemary, it is very simple.
 Do not just chop the whole thing with the stem, or it's too fibrous.
 Simply take your fingers and slide off the rosemary leaves pulling them off the stem in the opposite direction that they point.
 They will slide right off.
 A tip I learned from Giada.